 Whether it is a computer-controlled grain terminal on the Missouri River, a processing line at a food plant or a combine used in production agriculture, the successful operation and management of these systems require people who understand the principles of physical systems including energy and power use, mechanical and electrical systems and computer systems.

-Students who graduate with an ASM degree find jobs in agricultural and power equipment manufacturing, equipment sales, food production and processing, and state and federal agencies.
+Students who graduate with an AST degree find jobs in agricultural and power equipment manufacturing, equipment sales, food production and processing, and state and federal agencies.

 Companies including Archer Daniels Midland, Cargill, Bunge, John Deere, Case IH, and AGCO actively recruit agricultural systems management students from the University of Missouri.